david-peter-smith/ai-prompts-wildcards/README.md

 wildcard prompt lists to be used with ai generation tools

 ## Installation
 Made for use with Fooocus ai generation but can be used for other tools.
-To install just copy the files into
+To install just copy the files you want to use directly into ```/Fooocus/Fooocus/wildcards```.
+Make sure the files are directly in that path and not in subfolders.

 ## Usage
 1. Reload Fooocus or the engine you are using.